bicccio/awesome-money/README.md

 # awesome-money
-A curate list of place related to money
+A curated list of resources related to money.